School Physics Notes: Investigating colour and the visible spectrum

 Carrots contain an organic molecule called carotene.
 This molecule strongly absorbs visible light in the green-blue wavelength region of the visible spectrum.
 It does not absorb at all in the yellow and red regions, therefore carrots look red or orange and sometimes yellow.

 The transparent 'colourless' pendant on the right, allows the transmission of all visible light wavelengths, but you do get some great spectrum effects!
-Many diamonds are almost colourless but nobody complains about the lack of colour since you get a great sparkle from the refractions and reflections that they create!

 Another example but viewed when illuminated in various coloured lights